CEA-COSMIC/pysap/docs/source/quickstart.rst

 Basics
 ------

-You can import the PySAP package as follows:
+You can import the PySAP package as follows.

 .. code-block:: python